ossianericson/textforge/README.md

 > support, maintenance, or security update commitments.
 Teams that adopt it are
 > responsible for their own fork, dependency management, and production readiness.

-**textforge** is a Markdown-to-HTML compiler that turns structured specification files into fully interactive, self-contained decision trees — deployed inside Confluence with no server, no plugin, and no approval process.
+**textforge** is a Markdown-to-HTML compiler that turns structured specification files into fully interactive, self-contained decision trees — deployed in any browser, Confluence, SharePoint, or any platform that renders HTML — no server, no plugin, no approval process

 Your domain expert writes the knowledge in plain text.
 The compiler encodes it once.
 It runs without them, forever.